Nadwatul Ulama: Construction of Darul Uloom

 Muhammad Ali Mungeri went to Lucknow alongside scholars such as Habibur Rahman Khan Sherwani and Zahoorul Islam Fatehpuri to look for a land in order to construct the Darul Uloom Nadwatul Ulama.
 Munshi Ehtesham Ali donated his land for the seminary.
 Prior to the construction of the seminary, he bought a big house in Gola Ganj and handed it over to the Nadwatul Ulama, and the office of the council shifted to Lucknow on 2 September 1898.
 The primary classes were started on 26 September 1898.
 The Darul Uloom Nadwatul Ulama is seen among the famous Islamic institutions in India.

 Managers

 Muhammad Ali Mungeri was appointed the first manager of Nadwatul Ulama in its meet of inception.
 He was succeeded by Masihuzzaman Khan as an interim manager for three years, who however resigned on 19 July 1903.

 Khalilur Rahman Saharanpuri was appointed manager in 1905.
 He served the position till July 1915 when Abdul Hai Hasani was appointed the manager.
 Ali Hasan Khan was appointed the manager following Hasani's death.
 The last four general meetings of Nadwatul Ulama where held during his time.
 On 9 June 1931, Hakeem Abdul Ali was appointed the manager.
 He remained on the post for thirty years.
 Abdul Ali was succeeded by Abul Hasan Ali Hasani Nadwi as the manager in 1961.
-Rabey Hasani Nadwi became the manager of Nadwatul Ulama in 2000.
+Rabey Hasani Nadwi became the manager of Nadwatul Ulama in 2000, and was succeeded by Bilal Abdul Hai Hasani Nadwi following his death on 13 April 2023.